jfalcone1gig/jfalcone1gig/README.md

 - 👋 Hi, I’m @jfalcone1gig
 - 👀 I’m interested in ...
-DSP, FPGA, embedded systems, and lasers
+DSP, FPGA, embedded systems, programming and lasers
 - 🌱 I’m currently learning ... pytorch
 - 💞️ I’m looking to collaborate on ... not sure yet
 - 📫 How to reach me ... i dont know